jbcodeforce/spark-studies/docs/dev-on-spark.md

 }
 ```

-Map transform one row into another row:
+Map transforms one row into another row:

 ```scala
  // Now extract the text of each tweeter status update into DStreams: